TurboWarp/extensions/docs/Xeltalliv/simple3D.md

 ```
 Resets offset or rotation of the transformation.

-Rotation without offset can be useful for transforming directions.
+Rotation without offset can be useful for transforming directions or drawing skyboxes.
 Offset without rotation can be useful for positioning something at the end of the long chain of transformations, but rotating it independently afterwards relatively to the world.